raditz2488/Flask-hosting-MilesPerGallonApproximation/README.md

 3. LoadModelTester.ipynb - Used totest loading of model from file.
 4. EndpointTester.ipynb - Used to test the endpoint of the flask app
 5. auto-mpg.csv - The dataset used to train the neural network for mpg approximation.

+# How to run the flask app?
+- Move to the root directory of the repository.
+- Launch the terminal and run the flask app by using the command in terminal: python CarsMPG.py
+- After the run the terminal will display the url at which the app is hosted.
+- This url can be used to hit the '/api' route.